(largest planet in the solar system)

 fluid, mostly metallic hydrogen, thus conductive, providing

 the material for a dynamo and magnetic field.
+The resulting strong

-with no distinct boundaries.
+gradual, with no distinct boundaries.

 Past and planned space missions to Jupiter include: